RyanGormican/Portfolio/README.md

 # Portfolio
-A web collection of current and
+A web collection of current and upcoming